This story was updated on Dec. 26, 2018.

 Tap into your investing experience.
 Just like turbulence during air travel, market volatility is unpleasant, unnerving…and mostly unremarkable.

-Anyone who’s been saving in a 401(k) since the 1980s has lived through four bear markets—defined as a loss of at least 20%—where stocks fell more than 30% on average.
+Anyone who’s been saving in a 401(k) since the 1980s has lived through four bear markets where stocks fell more than 30% on average.
 Still, U.S. stocks have posted an annualized return of 10% over the past 30 years.

 Focus on your future self.
 It was probably easier to brush aside concerns about the state of your savings when you knew you had decades to go before retirement.